DARwins1/cursed-warzone/README.md

 ------------
 Installation
 ------------
-After downloading the cursed.wz file, place it into your `mods/autoload` folder in your main warzone directory (If you can't find the main directory, click "Open Configuration Directory" in the Options menu).
-After moving cursed.wz into the autoload folder, launch the game.
-If you see "Mod: cursed.wz" in the upper left of the main menu, then you've probably done it correctly.
-To play without the mod, simply move the cursed.wz file out of the `autoload` folder.
+After downloading the cursed.wz file, place it into your `mods/campaign` folder in your main warzone directory (If you can't find the main directory, click "Open Configuration Directory" in the Options menu).
+After moving cursed.wz into the campaign folder, launch the game.
+You should now see a "Cursed Warzone" campaign in the campaign selector.

 --------------------
 Playing With The Mod